ggosti/procezo/README.md

 # procezo
 Procezo is a fullstack Python application for time-series CSV data analytics.
-In Procezo time-series CSV data are called records.
-Records are organized by project and group folders.
-It features a FastAPI backend and a Plotly Dash frontend.
+In Procezo, time-series CSV data are called records, and they are organized by project and group folders.
+Procezo features a FastAPI backend and a Plotly Dash frontend.
 The system is designed for robustness, scalability, and clarity in handling structured CSV datasets.

 ## Features